microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 }
 ```

-Implementations of `ITextSearchService` will optionally support returning the custom search results i.e. whatever the developer specifies.
+Implementations of `ITextSearch` will optionally support returning the custom search results i.e. whatever the developer specifies.

 Below is an example where Bing returns `Search.CustomSearchResult` search results.